1978 United States Senate election in New Jersey

 The 1978 United States Senate election in New Jersey was held on November 7, 1978.
-Incumbent Republican U.S. Senator Clifford P. Case ran for re-election to a fifth term in office, but was narrowly defeated in the Republican primary by anti-tax conservative Jeff Bell, who then went on to lose the general election to Democratic nominee Bill Bradley.
+Incumbent Senator Clifford P. Case ran for re-election to a fifth term in office, narrowly losing the Republican primary by anti-tax conservative Jeff Bell, who lost the general election to Democrat Bill Bradley.
+Bell was the unsuccessful Republican nominee for this seat again in 2014.